jon-jacky/Piety/BRANCH.md

 branches
 ========

-This is the *master* branch.
+This is the *noblock* branch:

+- **noblock**.
+Do not block after prefix characters like *C-x* while waiting for the next character.
+Begun 5 Jul 2021.

 Branches recently merged into *master*:

 - **metakey**.
 Merged 3 Jul 2021.
 Support the *Meta* key modifier *M-*, often provided by the   *Alt* key on the keyboard.
 Add Meta key display